About The Arts Partnership

 Dr. Danielle Gravon*

-Danielle is Director of Art Exhibitions at Minnesota State University Moorhead (MSUM) and an adjunct instructor in Studio Art and Art History at MSUM, Concordia College and Minnesota State Community and Technical College.
+Dr. Danielle Gravon* is Director of Art Exhibitions at Minnesota State University Moorhead (MSUM) and an adjunct instructor in Studio Art and Art History at MSUM, Concordia College and Minnesota State Community and Technical College.
 She completed her PhD in Art History from the University of Manchester in 2021 with support from the Belgian American Educational Foundation Fellowship, the JB Harley Fellowship in the History of Cartography, and the Henriques Fellowship.
-Danielle received her MFA in printmaking and book arts from the San Francisco Art Institute in 2013 and has a BFA from Concordia College.
+Gravon received her MFA in printmaking and book arts from the San Francisco Art Institute in 2013 and has a BFA from Concordia College.

 Cairn Reisch